BLOG

 Deliverable depth and scope separate execution-ready roadmaps from academic research projects.
 A boutique strategist delivers a 12-page action plan with prioritized initiatives, resource requirements, and 90-day milestones.
 A Big Four firm delivers a 150-page deck with market analysis, competitive benchmarking, scenario modeling, and appendices.
 The latter impresses boards.
 The former moves revenue.

 Industry specialization commands a premium when the problem is technical or regulated.
-A healthcare strategist who has worked with 30 medical device companies charges more than a generalist, but they solve the problem in half the time because they have seen your exact issue before.
+A healthcare strategist who has worked with 30 medical device companies charges more than a generalist.
+But they solve the problem in half the time because they have seen your exact issue before.
 Specialization is worth paying for when the learning curve is steep.

 Most mid-market companies focus on the wrong variable.
 They hire the brand when they need the specialist.
 They pay for the deck when they need the roadmap.
 The corrective is to reverse-engineer the pricing: start with the deliverable you can execute, then find the firm that produces that deliverable at the lowest cost per insight.
 If you need help determining which tier fits your situation, business consulting frameworks can clarify the decision.